Mount Martha Two Storey New Build: Structural Foundation Stage

 Subfloor Construction: Supporting the Home Above

-Once the slab was complete, we moved into the subfloor installation, a stage that sits between the concrete base and the framed structure above.
+Once the slab was complete, we moved into the subfloor installation — the stage that sits between the concrete base and the framed structure above.

-By combining both, we created a subfloor system that supports the home efficiently while allowing for natural movement without compromising stability.
-This approach helps reduce the risk of long-term issues such as uneven floors or structural stress as the home settles over time.
+By combining both, we created a subfloor system that supports the home efficiently while allowing for natural movement without compromising stability — reducing the risk of long-term issues such as uneven floors or structural stress as the home settles.

 Integrating Termite Protection Early